tuxlinuxien/TwistedWebsocket/README.txt

 Built-in broadcast server
 -------------------------

 A server is already integrated into TwistedWebsocket package.
-Default listening port is 9999.

 ::

     python -m TwistedWebsocket.server